Punjab's greatest gift to the world

 If you are planning to drive uphill to Kasauli or further to Shimla, one hour away from Chandigarh you'll find a thriving conglomeration of eateries at Dharampur.
 We recommend only two:

 Giani Da Dhaba has a large, clean and well-kept room that serves as the eating hall.
 It's always busy but finding a seat is not a time-consuming affair.

 Must-have A must try for vegetarians are the kadhi-chawal (rice with a curry of gram-flour dumplings in spiced yoghurt) and paneer dishes.
 Non-vegetarians can't go wrong with the lemon chicken, tandoori chicken and butter chicken.

-Shan-e-Himachal, also known as Colonel Da Dhaba, is run by a retired army officer.
+Colonel's Shan-e-Angar is run by a retired army officer.
 Though smaller than Giani's Dhaba, the food is comparable in both taste and quality.

 Must-have The tandoori fare, both vegetarian and non-vegetarian, especially the tikkas.